-JVM CPU % Traces the amount of memory, in percent, used by the JVM in the time range specified.

-Traces the maximum amount of memory used for memory Max Heap Mb management by the application in the time range specified.
+- CPU and Threads traces the amount of CPU used by the JVM and the total number of live threads. - Heap Memory traces the amount of memory used for memory management by the application in the time range specified.
 This value may change or be undefined.

-NOTE: A memory allocation can fail if the JVM attempts to set the Used memory allocation to a value greater than the Committed memory allocation, even if the amount for Used memory is less than or equal to the Maximum memory allocation (for example, when the system is low on virtual memory).
+Note that a memory allocation can fail if the JVM attempts to set the Used memory allocation to a value greater than the Committed memory allocation, even if the amount for Used memory is less than or equal to the Maximum memory allocation (for example, when the system is low on virtual memory).